 So what do Greeks do at the therino cinema?

 Well, most open-air cinemas screen the winter releases that many people missed.
-Nowadays, you can book your seat online and most therina offer discounts on Wednesdays or for early screenings.
+Nowadays, you can book your seat online and most therina offer discounts on Tuesdays or Wednesdays or for early screenings.

 For the older generations, the therino is all about carefree summers and romantic dates.